-• Overview: Blue Water Science will perform a delineation survey of curly-leaf pondweed in Comfort Lake this spring.
+Overview: Blue Water Science performed a CLP delineation survey on April 9th and found 9.45 acres of growth to treat.
 For reference, CLP hasn't been observed in high enough densities to warrant treatment since 2015 when the District treated 1 acre.
+A treatment will be conducted by the end of April.